1. What is a smart ring and what do they do?

 The Ultrahuman Ring Air is the company's second-generation smart ring.
 It's lighter and smaller than its predecessor, at just 2.4g, making it more comfortable to wear.

-It's still a chunky ring, and we've not found it hugely comfortable or attractive to wear.
-But if you're used to wearing big rings – and they suit your hands – then this can be a very good option.
+It's still a chunky ring, and we've not found it hugely comfortable or attractive to wear, but it may still be a good option if you're used to wearing big rings – and they suit your hands.

-Sleep is the main focus, and there's a sleep index that takes into account a wide range of data and metrics.
+Sleep is the main focus, and there's a sleep index that accounts for a wide range of data and metrics.
 We found that sleep tracking was largely reliable, with accuracy that took up well to Oura and Whoop.

-It also puts a focus on recovery – and helping manage circadian rhythms, including managing stimulants and prompting healthy wind-down times.
-These aren't hugely advanced in terms of tracking, but interesting additions that sit well alongside the deep insights.
+It also focuses on recovery – and helping manage circadian rhythms, including managing stimulants and prompting healthy wind-down times.
+These aren't hugely advanced in terms of tracking, but they are interesting additions that sit well alongside the deep insights.

-There's also a recovery score, which also tracks metrics such as resting heart rate, heart rate variability, and body temperature.
+There's also a recovery score that tracks metrics such as resting heart rate, heart rate variability, and body temperature.
 These are compared to established baseline scores, and there's a traffic light system to show if these are outside of your norms.

-The Ultrahuman app also has a glucose element, and pais to a CGM for analysis of blood sugar.
+The Ultrahuman app also has a glucose tracking element - and can pair to a CGM for blood sugar analysis.

-It costs $349 / £280 / €325 without ongoing subscriptions, so is a good alternative to Oura in terms of cost.
+It costs $349 / £280 / €325 without ongoing subscriptions, so represents a good alternative to Oura in terms of cost.

 squirrel_12995001